 As a supplier of software tools to credit unions, CU*Answers manages thousands of batch file transfers every day, including checks, drafts, and credit card maintenance files.
 As a result, they handle sensitive personal information such as cardholder's names, social security numbers, banking account numbers, and credit card information.
-GoAnywhere Director and Services allowed them to streamline their processes while keeping sensitive data protected.
+GoAnywhere allowed them to streamline their processes while keeping sensitive data protected.

 My name is Darrell Stickler I work for CU answers.
 It's a credit union service organization.
 We provide hardware and software solutions to run credit unions.
 Currently we have 150 credit unions on one IBM i.
 Business is really good.
 I do the electronic funds transfer support.
 We do credit card, ATM and debit cards, transactions coming in from the outside world -- a gas pump or buying groceries or whatever.